vukbatanovic/paraphrase.sr/README.md

 ## License
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-If you wish to use this dataset for a commercial product, please contact me at: vuk.batanovic / at / student.etf.bg.ac.rs
+If you wish to use this dataset in a commercial product, please contact me at: vuk.batanovic / at / student.etf.bg.ac.rs